hawkinsw/CS5138/syllabus.md

 864-386-2286

 I am a geek.
-I love computers.
+I love computers and puns, not necessarily in that order.
+I have a silly sense of humor.
+I am from Cincinnati and have lived in South Carolina; Washington, DC; Virginia; Illinois, and Toronto.
+I have traveled for work to three continents.
+I am a sucker for soft pretzels, big salads, coffee and wraps.

+I love Mercedes AMGs and I just bought my dream car, a Toyota Camry hybrid.
+Before the start of the semester I bought an aquarium.
+I enjoy baking -- pretty much anything, especially if it contains vanilla extract and/or cinnamon.

 I also love reading.
 I like non-fiction more than I like fiction but my favorite writer of all time is David Foster Wallace.
 I read the Wall Street Journal in print every day.

 Of course, I love sports, too!
 My favorite basketball team is the Phoenix Suns.
 My favorite hockey team is the Washington Capitals.
+I don't follow the NFL too much but I do root for the Washington Football Team.
 My favorite F1 driver is Fernando Alonso and my favorite NASCAR driver is Michael McDowell.
+Sports are better on radio than they are on TV.

 In high school I was a golfer and a basketball player.
 In college I got in to running and cycling.
 I have finished several half marathons, marathons and one half Ironman.
-I am currently training to be fit enough to teach my 8am Introduction to Computer Science course twice a week!
+I am currently training to be fit enough to introduce a class of approximately 80 bright, eager students to programming in C++.

 And, crosswords!